GZU-MuTian/arxiv-daily/README.md

 **Key capabilities:**
 - **Daily arXiv Updates**: Fetch and filter the latest preprints from any arXiv channel.
 - **AI-Powered Summaries**: Generate structured, organized summaries using LLMs.
+- **Paper Metadata**: Fetch detailed metadata for any arXiv paper.
 - **Beautiful Output**: Colorful terminal output, syntax highlighting, and progress bars using the Rich library.
 - **Smart Filtering**: Filter by arXiv categories and channels for focused research.
+- **Obsidian Integration**: Export summaries as Markdown with frontmatter for knowledge management.

 ## Quick Start